-The Comprehensiveness Level Definition Guide Section 9 of this document lists comprehensiveness levels for domain goals.
+The Comprehensiveness Level Definition Guide, Section 10, page 77 of this document lists comprehensiveness levels for domain goals.

 It is possible to stop here and obtain the security maturity target by inheriting practice comprehensiveness and scope levels from the subdomains.